mehulthakral/logic_detector/README.md

 So here my making upper case, lower case and special character count as 0 and digits count as 8, you are specifying the precondition as string having 8 digits with no upper case, lower case and special characters.

-Default Precondition when no precondition is specified is
+2. Default Precondition when no precondition is specified is

 `{"start":0,"end":11,"len_list":8,"upper_count":3,"lower_count":3,"digits_count":3,"special_count":3 }`

+So when function signature is like this,

+`def IP_VAL(s:str):
+  pass`

+ Then, random strings of length 12 are created which have 3 upper case, 3 lower case, 3 digits and 3 special characters.
+If s was list, then random list of length 8 is generated.

+3. start and end specify the range of random numbers to be generated.
+Ex : if start=1, end=1000, then numbers in the range [1,1000] are generated.